Bushra-Mulla/blogy/README.md

 * As a logged in user, I should be able to add unlikes to the user's posts
 * As a logged in user, I should be able to see all likes posts list
 * As a logged in user, I should be able to edit profile information
-* As a logged in user, I should be able to edit own comments
-* As a logged in user, I should be able to delete own comments
 * As a logged in user, I should be able to report any post
-* As a logged in user, H should be able to contact with admin by life chating
+* As a logged in user, H should be able to contact with admin via life chat

 ## App Preview
 ### The Website Dimo